ifremer-bioinformatics/samba/docs/usage.md

 ## Run the statistics steps only

 Statistics steps can be run without running previous bioinformatics steps.
-Above statistics arguments must be set to perform statistics only steps.
+Parameters below must be set to perform statistics only steps.

 ### `--stats_only`

 Perform only statistical analysis (ASV table and newick tree required).
-Set to true to activate. (default = false)
+Set to true to activate (default = false).

 ### `--inasv_table`